M-Faried/pipelines/README.md

 In the time triggered step, every input is added to the buffer, but the process **TimeTriggeredProcess** is called with the current buffer value every **TimeTriggeredProcessInterval** set in the step configuration.

-In the following example, the moving sum is calculated with window of size 10.
+In the following example, the step calculates the sum of the latest 5 elements (BufferSize) every 100 ms.

 ```go